Firesphere/silverstripe-searcher/README.md

 ## Known issues:

-* It's assumed, the searchable classes have a Title and Content to search.
-Can't be fixed since I can't look into your brain on what you are using.
+* It's assumed, the searchable classes have a Title to search.
+Can't be fixed since I can't look into your brain on what you are using as Title.
+Title is required, since it is keyworded, not just keymatched.

 ## Requests